 To create the new videos for this tour, we have put together a great pre-production team.
 We have a superb group of content producers and graphic artists, under great direction from Chris Rule and Des Murphy.
 Even down to the last few hours before the first show, the content artists are creating pieces with Des and Chris; that’s nothing to The Who as they love being on the edge and it gives a great dangerous vibe to the day.
 Those video pieces made up half the new tour’s look.
 Roger uses the screens as a ‘fourth wall’ in some parts of the show to increase the drama of the moment.

 We also have a great touring video team Giani and Mathieu; they refresh the filming and running of the show each night with great camera shots and video effects.

 Each day, Brian and Giani create a slideshow of historical factoids and anecdotes about the band’s previous performances in that city or area.
 The Who have extensive archives that we can pull photos, show posters, and other trivia from when needed.
-On the screens before the show, special charity announcements are made, or notices unique to just that night – like a birthday of one of the band.
+On the screens before the show, special charity announcements are made, or notices unique to just that night, such as a birthday of one of the band.
 This leads to a lot of great experiences for us all and makes the show a very intimate piece nightly for all of us all; musicians, crew and audience.

 Tom Kenny, The Who’s LD (Lighting Director) and tour designer.